kexiZeroing/kexiZeroing.github.io/src/posts/react-server-side-rendering.md

 - Server Component: Fetch data; Access backend resources directly; Keep large dependencies on the server.
 - Client Component: Add interactivity and event listeners (`onClick()`); Use State and Lifecycle Effects (`useState()`, `useEffect()`); Use browser-only APIs.

 A common misconception here is that components with `"use client"` only run in browser.
 Client components still get pre-rendered to the initial HTML on the server (SSR).
-They render on both the client and the server.
+The `"use client"` doesn't mean the component is "client only", it means that we send the code for this component to the client and hydrate it.

 > What is RSC wire format?
 > The server sends a serialized tree (similar to JSON but with “holes”) to the browser, and the browser can do the work of deserializing it, filling the client placeholders with the actual client components, and rendering the end result.